Darlington02/min-starknet/Readme.md

 # MIN-STARKNET

-Min-StarkNet is a side project influenced by Miguel Piedrafita's [Lil-Web3](https://github.com/m1guelpf/lil-web3), aimed at creating minimal, intentionally-limited implementations of different protocols, standards and concepts to help a Cairo beginner learn and become familiar with basic Cairo syntaxes.
+Min-StarkNet is a side project influenced by Miguel Piedrafita's [Lil-Web3](https://github.com/m1guelpf/lil-web3), aimed at creating minimal, intentionally-limited implementations of different protocols, standards and concepts to help a Cairo beginner learn and become familiar with basic Cairo syntaxes, quickly advancing from beginner to intermediate😉.

 ## Getting Started
 This project uses Protostar as a development framework.
 To get started with Protostar, follow the guides contained in the [official docs](https://docs.swmansion.com/protostar/docs/tutorials/installation).